 Your page’s SEO title is not necessarily the page title itself.
 Though it can be the same, your SEO title only appears in search engine results and can build in more keywords than the page title.

-The Services page on our website is not titled “Web Design, Digital Marketing, IT Services in Frederick, MD.”
+The SEO page on our website is not titled “Search Engine Optimization (SEO) in Frederick, MD.”
 But we did edit that page’s SEO title to build in some of our crucial keywords.

 You’ll find the SEO title editor under the main page editing window if you have Yoast installed on your WordPress website:

 The SEO title automatically pulls the page title from the top of your page, but you can edit it in this window.
 A good rule of thumb is to include relevant services keywords as well as geographic locations if possible.
 Make the SEO title as engaging as possible, as the goal is to get a searcher to choose your website instead of someone else’s.

 Google only displays the first 50-60 characters of an SEO title, and you can see how you’re doing with fitting into that range with the bar (green in the example above) under the SEO title editor.
 You can make an SEO title longer than 60 characters, but it won’t all display in search results.
 Make sure the most critical information, what would get a searcher to click on your website above another, is in that first 50-60 characters.

 Another thing that appears only in search results is the meta description of your page.
 This is where, in 50-300 characters, you want to tell a searcher what your page is about, why you’re different, and why they should choose you for whatever good or service they’re searching for.